10-year-old girl conquers Yosemite's El Capitan

-(CNN) — Few adults can say they successfully scaled Yosemite National Park's famous El Capitan.
+(CNN) — Few adults can say they successfully scaled Yosemite National Park's famous El Capitan in California.

 That's why it's even more impressive that a 10-year-old from Colorado just did it.